 The fractional systematic error required by MOLLER is 40% of that achieved by Qweak and the absolute systematic error needed is 0.35 ppb versus 5.8 ppb for Qweak, a factor of sixteen.
 The CEBAF injector is being rebuilt with a higher kinetic energy source (less space charge effect) and focusing elements with one tenth the focusing variation across the full beam width (6σ) than was the case for the experiments performed to date.
 This is done to reduce helicity correlated beam parameters so fast and slow reversals will cancel asymmetries.
 It must be possible to measure most of the parameters in Table 2 in the Injector and Hall A and feed back as possible to minimize their effects integrated over the course of the expected four years (100 weeks beam time) of operation.
 The Hall A beam line must also be rebuilt and diagnostics added to make possible (if still unlikely) the required fractional errors.
 The 2020 MOLLER Conceptual Design Report (8) ties these requirements to hardware implementation.
 The evolution of the CEBAF injector is dealt with in (9).
 The remainder of this paper will address the changes in the Hall A beam line.
-An element list including magnets, diagnostics and steering magnets are represented as points.
+An element list including magnets, diagnostics, drifts and some vacuum equipment follows.
+As is standard in accelerator physics codes, diagnostics and steering magnets are represented as points.
 Drifts, dipoles, quadrupoles and raster magnets are the only elements with finite length.